IBMPredictiveAnalytics/STATS_LP/Readme.md

 # STATS_LP
 ## Solve linear and integer programming problems
- This package solves linear and integer programming proble
+ This package solves linear and integer programming problems and mixed problems.
+Bounds can be imposed on the objective function variables.
+It can even be used to solve systems of linear equations by using all equality constraints.

 ---
 Requirements
 ----
-- IBM SPSS Statistics 19 or later
+- IBM SPSS Statistics 19 or later, the corresponding IBM SPSS Statistics-Integration Plug-in for Python and the IBM SPSS Statistics-Integration Plug-in for R.

 ---
 Installation intructions